appcelerator/amplify-tooling/packages/amplify-auth-sdk/README.md

      `"offline"`.
    * `app`: (String|Array) [optional] Specify the app to open the `target` with, or an array with the app and app arguments.
 Defaults to the system default web browser.
+   * `authenticator`: (Authenticator) [optional] An authenticator instance to use.
+If not specified, one will be auto-selected based on the options.
    * `clientId`: (String) **[required]** The client id to specify when authenticating.
    * `code`: (String) [optional] The authentication code from a successful interactive login.
    * `endpoints`: (Object) [optional] A map of endpoint names to endpoint URLs.
 Possible endpoints